MDRCS/Fullstack-Django/README.md

     Vieewsets are also used to write logic to perform standard database operations and to interface with a database back-end.And are usually used for existing database model to manage predefined objects
         "token": "9262352dbe2f2c8d3f908da5c6034499a6ed6fbc"

-    + To Test Auhtorization :
+    + To Test Authorization :

     1- we built an ViewSet for login, defined create/Post operation and made it return a token for a Login Email/Password.
     2- run django server, go to /api/login enter infos and click post you will got a token save it.